 Tuition Waivers for Foster Youth, Enacted in 2011

 Education Needs of Children in Foster Care

 Foster children have historically had very poor educational outcomes due to frequent school changes, experiences of abuse and neglect, numerous health and social risk factors, and higher rates of disability.
-The recent report, "Education is the Lifeline for Youth in Foster Care," is available here.
+The 2011 report is titled "Education is the Lifeline for Youth in Foster Care."

 YRJ attorney Brian Baker was a presenter at the conference, "Child Welfare, Education and the Courts: A Collaboration to Strengthen Educational Successes of Children and Youth in Foster Care," in November 2011.
 You can find materials from the conference here.

-The Education Law Center's issue brief on School Discpline: "School discipline serves the important purpose of maintaining safe and orderly learning environments in our schools, but research shows that an emphasis on harsh, punitive practices, such as "zero tolerance" policies, does not improve school safety." http://www.edlawcenter.org/issues/student-discipline.html
+The Education Law Center's issue brief on School Discipline: "School discipline serves the important purpose of maintaining safe and orderly learning environments in our schools, but research shows that an emphasis on harsh, punitive practices, such as "zero tolerance" policies, does not improve school safety."

-For information on the problem of minority overrepresentation in school discipline, go to our Minority Overrepresentation page.
+For information on the problem of minority over-representation in school discipline, go to our page on Minority Overrepresentation.

 Updated content coming soon!